Marc Ecko's Getting Up: Contents Under Pressure: Plot

-The story begins in the New Radius Slums, where Trane, against the will of his grandmother, runs away from home to establish himself as a Graffiti artist.
+The story begins in the New Radius Slums, where Trane (Coltrane Crowley), against the will of his grandmother, runs away from home to establish himself as a Graffiti artist.
 His first goal was to set himself as a notorious graffiti artist within the New Radius slums.
 His exploits reveals the state of New Radius, as a result of Sung's attempts at Gentrification of the city to make it look prosperous.
 He has oppressed the lower class societies by eliminating the budget of liberal arts for more "prosperous" enterprises in the city, using the C.C.K to keep the slums and the city's seedy reputation suppressed through violence.
 Trane soon butts heads with the Vandals of New Radius led by Gabe who constantly paints over his works.
 Realizing he needs to make his crew well known, he successfully tags the city monorail which allows him to show his graffiti around New Radius in the face of both the C.C.K and the VaNR and then defeating Gabe in a Graffiti battle which forces an alliance between both Crews.

 Soon enough, however, Trane is incapacitated by Decoy, who tells him about his father's past and how it all connects to Sung's rise to power.
 He also tells Trane that the anti-graffiti campaign was a smokescreen to prevent artists such as Decoy from revealing the truth: Sung paid Trane's father to assassinate a rival candidate.
 Decoy had been tagging posters with the phrase "9/06", the day that Sung ordered the murder of Trane's father to cover up his involvement.
 Taking his revolution to the next step, Trane begins tagging upper New Radius, the pristine part of the city which Sung upheld as the bastion of progress.
 Amongst the tagging campaign, however, Gabe betrays Trane under the threat of being killed by Shanna, an assassin in the employ of Mayor Sung who uses recent events to make interesting news.
 This leads to Lower New Radius being attacked by C.C.K death squads, and Decoy's death at the hands of Shanna, (on orders from Sung).
 Swearing revenge, he plans a smear campaign against Sung by planting flyers which incriminate Sung for his role in the murder of the other candidate.
 Sung's second-in-command is accidentally killed during a confrontation with Trane.
 Trane is framed for his "murder".
 From this point Trane can unleash the "Tag 'n' Bag" attack when his hype meter fills by pressing the X button.
 Trane defeats Shanna (although she appears to be killed by the fall, she in fact survived, as a helicopter was waiting for her below).
 While the fight to overthrow Sung has ended, the fight for freedom is never finished for Trane, as he is still wanted by the law.